acumos/security-verification/docs/design.rst

           about this and all subsequent revisions of the solutionId
         * artifacts is an array of all artifacts for the solutionId/revisionId found in the CDS
-        * metadata is an array of CMS-based metadata related to the solutionId/revisionId, as found in the CMS under

-          * content/documents/acumoscms/solution/solution-description/
-          * gallery/acumoscms/solution/
-          * assets/solutiondocs/solution/

         * <id> is the ID of each artifact of the solutionId/revisionId
         * <artifactVersion> is the version attribute of the artifact
         * <uri> is the uri attribute of the artifact